P&G to sell up to 100 brands to revive sales, cut costs

 P&G's top 80 brands had sales of about $84.1 billion in 2013 while the other roughly 100 brands had sales of just $2.4 billion, according to Sanford Bernstein analyst Ali Dibadj.

-Dibadj expects the company to sell laundry brands Fab and Trojan, Perma Sharp shaving blades and Fekkai hair products among others.
-P&G is unlikely to sell its Gillette, Tide, Pantene, Oral B, Olay and Old Spice brands, he said.
+The company might be more likely to sell laundry brands Fab and Trojan, Perma Sharp shaving blades and Fekkai hair products among others, Dibadj wrote in a note.
+P&G could potentially keep its Gillette, Tide, Pantene, Oral B, Olay and Old Spice brands, he wrote.

 P&G said it would have fewer but larger distribution centers in North America and would focus on strengthening its presence in emerging markets, or what Lafley called the company's "engines of growth".

-Note: (This story has been corrected to clarify that the analyst mentioned in paragraph 8 said "The company might be more likely to sell" some brands mentioned and to say that the company "could potentially keep" and not "unlikely to sell" other brands mentioned)